Herman Braun-Vega: A Peruvian in Paris

 In November 1967, Herman returned to Paris with his son.
 There he met Lisbeth Schaudinn, a young German, a UNESCO official, who would become the woman of his life.
 With her, he visited the Picasso Museum in Barcelona in 1968.
 There he discovered, the series that the master dedicated to the meninas of Velázquez.
 This discovery marked a decisive turning point in his work.
 Lisbeth, his wife and model, provides Herman with logistical support that allows him to devote himself entirely to his art.
 Living in Paris, he did not forget Peru and made many round trips to Lima.
 The Peruvian press quickly echoes the success of the country's child with the Parisian critics.
 He exhibits in Paris, Lima, New York, Brussels...
 In the 1970s, from exhibitions to exhibitions, he developed new techniques and new themes that would enrich his future works.
 He travels a lot and his trips to Peru are so frequent that he gets a house built there.
 From the 1980s, his work resembles his life, shared between European culture and his Latin American origins.

+Arcueil

+In 1999, tired of making daily trips between his apartment on the rue des Apennins downtown Paris and his workshop in Saint-Denis, he decided to sell everything to buy in Arcueil, in the surburbs of Paris, not far from the workshops of his friends Vladimir Velickovic, Antonio Segui and François Arnal, an old factory that he transforms to install both his residence and his workshop.
+Despite the scale of the project, the architecture of which he designed himself, the pace of his artistic production did not slacken.
+But health problems began.
+In 2009, his wife Lisbeth died of illness.
+After this painful episode, he will eventually find a much younger companion, Violette Wojcik, an enthusiastic admirer, who finds herself suffering from leukemia only a few months after their meeting.
+He himself suffers from Parkinson’s disease and painfully completes his last paintings in 2014.
+He felt so much devastated by the loss of Violette in 2016 that his state of health did not allow him to attend the funeral.
+Despite everything, he shows determination and claims to have his next painting in mind, but he will never paint again until his death on April 2, 2019.